skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Before the city fell, he had stored away a cache of weapons, armor, and other provisions in the case of invasion.
 When the attack came, it happened a bit quicker than he anticipated, and he didn't have time to reach the supplies or distribute them.
-Worse, soldiers came and siezed his house and have been living there ever since.
+Worse, soldiers came and seized his house and have been living there ever since.
 The supplies are hidden in a secret room in the basement, but he can't hope to sneak past the guards to reach them.